 Location: On the Oak Harbor waterfront at the west end of the City Beach Park.
 West of the boat launch ramp.

 Fires: No open fires

 Special Considerations: This is a great spot for re-supply, with stores a short walk away.
-Pay fee at the fee station across the parking lot.
+Small site.

 Natural History: The Skwdab subgroup of the Skagit tribe lived in this area and named it Klatoletsche.
 In 1983, a burial mound of bone and clamshells was discovered in downtown Oak Harbor.
 These mounds lay within rock cairns suggesting the burial of a chief or other important person.
 Tidal erosion caused their exposure and some bones date back nearly 10,000 years.